slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Children need models rather than critics."
 -- Joseph Joubert*

-> *"Don’t force your children into your ways, for they were created for a time different from your own."
--- Plato*

-> *"The father who does not teach his son his duties is equally guilty with the son who neglects them."
--- Confucius*

-> *"When you teach your son, you teach your son’s son."
--- Talmud*

-> *"My advice is my autobiography not slogans.
-People relate better like that."
--- James Altucher*

 > *"It is easier to build strong children than to repair broken men."
 -- Frederick Douglass*

 > *"A parent will always worry about the wrong child."
 -- Don Alt*

-> *"To a father growing old nothing is dearer than a daughter."
--- Euripides*

-> *"Some day you will know that a father is much happier in his children’s happiness than in his own.
-I cannot explain it to you: it is a feeling in your body that spreads gladness through you."
--- Honore de Balzac*

 > *"No man can possibly know what life means, what the world means, what anything means, until he has a child and loves it."
 -- Lafcadio Hearn*